 Example: searching and bundling to reduce day-to-day costs

 For instance, if someone plans several metro rides and visits a few major museums in one week, a transport pass (or transit+attraction option, if available) can reduce the administrative hassle and help keep spending predictable.
-Even a modest per-day saving can matter when you’re counting the whole trip.
+Even a modest per-day saving can matter when you’re counting the full trip.

 Checklist: Final Pre-Departure Preparations for Sustainable Savings

-• Review and trim your plan
+Review and trim your plan

 • Cut one or two paid activities if they’re not central to your priorities.